fijiwebdesign/php-telnet/README.md

 ```

-This is equivalent to `cat http.txt | php telnet.php localhost 80 tcp shell`
+This is equivalent to `cat http.txt | php telnet.php localhost 80 tcp`

 Requirements